Nukesor/sticker-finder/README.md

 In case you get bored, you can go ahead and do some good by tagging a few random stickers with the `/tag_random` functionality.

+And yes, I know that `std` also stands for sexually transmitted diseases, but there are very few short bot names left and I couldn't be picky.
+That's why there are two bot users ;).
+Choose whichever you want since they are practically the same bot.

 <p align="center">
     <img src="https://raw.githubusercontent.com/Nukesor/images/master/sticker_finder1.png">
     <img src="https://raw.githubusercontent.com/Nukesor/images/master/sticker_finder2.png">